Structuring physical spaces

 Assistance

-• Contact your Director, Learning and Teaching or your Learning Designer to arrange for the upskilling of our teaching team to help develop the necessary components of your physical learning spaces.
+• Contact your Director, Learning and Teaching or your Institute Learning Designer to arrange for the upskilling of our teaching team to help develop the necessary components of your physical learning spaces.